-- 1. At the moment you have flocking turtles, but no hawks or doves.
+- 1) At the moment you have flocking turtles, but no hawks or doves.
 Save the program in your CAL directory and then make two new breeds: hawks and doves.
 Replaces all references to turtles in the program with references to doves.
-You will need to replace cct (which is short for create-custom-turtles) with create-custom-doves. - 2.
-In the setup procedure create 4 hawks, set their color to red and give them random positions on the screen.
-In the go procedure ask the hawks to hunt, and then write a hunt procedure for the hawks.
-The hunt procedure will be similar to the find-food procedure you wrote for your amoeba.
-That is, let hawks have a vision-radius and then have them head towards the nearest dove within their vision radius (if there is one).
+You will need to replace crt (which is short for create-turtles) with create-doves.
+Create a dove shape with the shapes-editor, and set the shape equal to the name you give your dove shape. - 2) In the setup procedure, create 4 hawks, set their color to red and give them random positions on the screen.
+Give them a hawk shape. - 3) In the go procedure ask the hawks to hunt, and then write a hunt procedure for the hawks.
+In the hunt procedure let hawks have a vision-radius and then have them head towards the nearest dove within their vision radius (if there is one).
 However, to make things interesting, let the hawks have a cruise-speed and a hunt-speed.
 When they are not hunting (ie when they see no doves, or they have just eaten a dove) they will wiggle at the cruise-speed, but when they have spotted a dove they will head toward the dove at the hunt-speed.
-I would suggest a cruise-speed of 0.5 units per time step and a hunt-speed of 2 units per time step.
+I would suggest a cruise-speed of 0.5 units per time step and a huntspeed of 2 units per time step.
 As an additional change, when a hawk has caught a dove, have it take a short rest before hunting again.
 You could do this with a boolean variable like just-fed?, which you set to false in the setup, set to true after eating, and then set to false again after they have had a short cruise without hunting.
 Test your procedure to make sure it works.
-You should see your flock number diminishing to zero fairly rapidly. - 3.
-To correct for diminishing doves, write a birth procedure which is called if the number of doves is ever less than the initial population.
+You should see your flock number diminishing to zero fairly rapidly. - 4) To correct for diminishing doves, write a birth procedure which is called if the number of doves is ever less than the initial population.
 Have the right number of doves give birth to new doves to maintain the population.
-Make the new doves move away from their parents in a new heading.
+Make the new doves move away from their parents in a new heading and have them start one patch away.